The Art Room

 The Art Room is a group programme that uses art-making and discussion to support pupils with emotional difficulties.

 In a safe and creative environment, children and young people can explore their feelings, express themselves and grow in confidence.

-Groups of up to eight pupils between the ages of five and 16 attend The Art Room once a week for at least a term.
+A highly trained Mobile Art Room team will create a vibrant and welcoming space in each school and groups of up to eight pupils between the ages of five and 16 can attend The Art Room once a week for at least a term.

 Who attends The Art Room?

 With consent from parents and carers, schools refer pupils who need help to thrive at school.

 - Need help improving social skills, building trust and becoming more confident

 - Benefit from a break from school or home.

 They may also be going through change as: